anchorwrite/logosophe/SUBSCRIBER_EMAIL_SYSTEM_README.md

 ## Overview

 This document outlines the design and implementation of a comprehensive subscriber email system for Logosophe, built on top of the existing Cloudflare email-worker infrastructure.
-The system provides email verification, preference management, and secure unsubscribe functionality.
+The system provides email verification, preference management, secure unsubscribe functionality, and deep integration with the Subscriber Pages system.

 ## System Architecture

 ### Current Infrastructure
-- **Email Worker**: Cloudflare Worker handling contact forms and tenant applications
+- **Email Worker**: Cloudflare Worker handling contact forms and tenant applications with dynamic sender names
 - **Database**: D1 database with Subscribers table
 - **Frontend**: Harbor interface for subscriber management
-- **Email Service**: Cloudflare Email API integration
+- **Email Service**: Cloudflare Email API integration with route rules

 ### Enhanced Architecture
 - **Email Verification**: Secure token-based email verification